thekobewan/configure-ad/README.md

 <br>

-  <h3>🟢 Step 2: Ensure & Establish Connectivity between the Client and Domain Controller</h3>
+  <h3>Step 2: Ensure & Establish Connectivity between the Client and Domain Controller</h3>

   <p>The next step is to ensure connectivity between the Client and the Domain Controller.
 We want to make sure that our machines can talk to one another so that once we add users accounts to DC-1, Client-1 will be able to access them.</p>